-The DJI FPV is an entertaining hybrid of a camera drone and a racing drone.
-The best of both worlds is obtained, but there are trade-offs.
+The DJI FPV is a thrilling hybrid of a camera drone and a racing drone. .
+The best of both worlds is obtained, but it is important to note there are some trade-offs.

 On the one hand, it is not recommended flying this UAV in a professional drone race because it is too heavy and not agile enough to compete with most racing machines.

-The one-axis stabilized camera gimbal with electronic image stabilization, on the other hand, is far more even than expected, but it still lacks the smooth video skill provided by your higher-end Mavic drones.
-Furthermore, the propellers get in the way of the shot.
+The one-axis stabilised camera gimbal with electronic image stabilisation, on the other hand, is far more than expected!
+However, it still lacks the smooth video skill provided by your higher-end Mavic drones.
+In addition, the propellers can sometimes get in the way of the shot.

 - 4K video camera (a top drone camera for video shooting)